msteffan/fundamentals/README.md

 Read more about our [contribution guidelines](CONTRIBUTING.md).

 ### b) Monitor student progress

-**Quiz submissions** have been migrated to use a Gitbook quiz plugin and are intended to allow students to self-assess.
-Results are not tracked.
+We track student progress by asking students to:
+- complete one quiz at the end of each unit
+- submit a link to their project at the end of the final unit

 After being sent Fundamentals, a producer will add each student to the GA-Students Slack team.
-Once students sign up, producers can easily check in with them by sending them a Slack message each of the weeks leading up to the course.
+Once students sign up, producers can easily check in with them by sending them a Slack message each of the weeks leading up to the course, and students can ask for help from their fellow classmates.

+Producers and instructors can track student progress in [this dashboard](https://docs.google.com/spreadsheets/d/1hqVxp0VJd1TFZNg7V7C2Gi-ziVrc_QXDrYsnQRvYYK0/edit#gid=1573361045)

 ### c) Review student projects.
 All students are required to submit a final cumulative project that is the culmination of each of the unit homework assignments.
 Their submission contains a RockPaperScissors.js file, with a functioning JavaScript app.

-Student projects are submitted via pull request to [this repo](https://github.com/ga-students/wdi-fundamentals-rps).
-Students are also instructed to send their submission to their instructor during orientation.

-One instructor from the cohort should volunteer to briefly review each of these submissions, leaving a comment.
+In the tracker above, you can find the submissions from students.
+The DIRs or Instructional Associates from each cohort should briefly review each of these submissions, leaving a comment.

 > **We try to commit to commenting on each student's pull request with a few sentences, including at least one positive element of feedback and one opportunity for improvement.**